Saturday 6 July 1940

 RAF Bomber Command sends 19 bombers against Belgian airfields and ports.

-Battle of the Atlantic: U-30 torpedoes and sinks 3,154 ton Egyptian freighter MV Angele Mabro (Kapitänleutnant Fritz-Julius Lemp) in the Bay of Biscay.
+Battle of the Atlantic: U-30 torpedoes and sinks 3,154-ton Egyptian freighter MV Angele Mabro (Kapitänleutnant Fritz-Julius Lemp) in the Bay of Biscay.
 There are no survivors.
 U-30 then heads to Lorient, France, becoming the first U-boat to dock there.

-U-34 (Kapitänleutnant Wilhelm Rollmann) torpedoes and sinks 4,543 ton Estonian freighter MV Vapper in the southwest approaches.
+U-34 (Kapitänleutnant Wilhelm Rollmann) torpedoes and sinks 4,543-ton Estonian freighter MV Vapper in the southwest approaches.
 There are 32 survivors, and one crewman perishes.
 U-99 had been tailing the Vapper for almost two hours and sees the attack.

-British submarine HMS Shark suffers tremendous damage by Luftwaffe attack, making it unable to steer or dive.
+British submarine HMS Shark suffers tremendous damage by a Luftwaffe attack, making it unable to steer or dive.
 The Kriegsmarine captures it and takes it in tow, but scuttling charges set by the crew sink it before it makes landfall.
 There are 33 crewmen taken prisoner, while three perish.

 Kriegsmarine patrol boat UJ-D hits a mine laid by Royal Navy submarine HMS Narwhal and sinks.

 German aircraft carrier Graf Zeppelin is towed from Kiel to Gotenhafen (Gdynia) to avoid air attack in Operation Zugvogel.
 The ship is incomplete and work has been stopped on it.

 |The 6 July 1940 headline in the Montana Standard is "Britain and France virtually are at war."|